Demystifying Phishing Attacks: How to Protect Yourself Now

 What Is Phishing and How Does It Work?

 Phishing is a type of digital attack in which threat actors send malicious emails designed to trick users into falling for a scam.
 The motive behind a phishing campaign is usually to get people to reveal financial information, credentials or other sensitive data.
-Phishing campaigns often employ social engineering, or techniques used to manipulate psychology.
+While sending out spam email in bulk is a tactic that is commonly used by phishers in generic, large-scale campaigns, phishers are now shifting in favor of targeted, well-researched attacks.
+Modern phishing campaigns often employ social engineering, or techniques used to manipulate psychology.
 These deceptive tactics encourage recipients to act rapidly without stopping to think.

 Phishing is a very popular method of attack because it is cheap, easy and effective.
 Research by Verizon reveals that thirty percent of phishing emails are opened by target users.
 Phishing scams are virtually free for attackers to carry out, but carry hefty costs for their targets.
 Victims frequently end up with data loss, identity theft or malware infections - resulting in significant recovery costs and damaged reputations.